Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - **Serial mode** outputs 8 bits image data to the serial in ASCII.
 May be usefull for a third party program to get the data out of the sensor.
 - **Dithering mode** displays and records images in 2 bits per pixels as the real Game Boy Camera.
 It is quite a questionable option as the device is precisely intended to output 8 bits images unlike the Game Boy.
 It uses dithering matrices [generated online](https://herrzatacke.github.io/dither-pattern-gen/).
 - **No display mode** allows compiling the code without display options for sneak attacks !
 It still records on SD card however.
+- **No SD mode** well, if you refuse to record your art because art is ephemeral.
+Joke part, useful to boot without SD card module attached for debugging purposes.

-Options are cumulative, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
+Options are cumulatives, it is for example possible to record dithered HDR images at fixed exposure without display in night mode.
 Yes, it would be a mess.

 # Minimal parts